Placing an Order

 Here at Equal Exchange, our coffee is roasted to bring out the finest characteristics in each bean.
 Using a series of strict quality controls, we evaluate the characteristics of each bean to determine the proper roast and blend combinations.
 We offer four different coffee roasts, as well as a number of post-roast blends where two roast levels are paired to create new and exciting flavor profiles.
 Read more about roast levels here.

-Equal Exchange coffee is primarily decaffeinated using two processes: CR3 Natural Liquid Carbon Dioxide Decaffeination and Mountain Water Process.
-Both are natural forms of decaffeination that preserve the quality of the coffee beans, which is why the flavors aren't affected.
+Equal Exchange coffee is primarily decaffeinated using CR3 Natural Liquid Carbon Dioxide Decaffeination.
+This natural form of decaffeination preserves the quality of the coffee beans, which is why the flavors aren't affected.
 Read more about the decaffeination process here.

 This tea is special, from the people who grow it and the stories and communities behind it to its unique flavor.
 Most teas, even Fair Trade-certified teas, come from large plantations where workers have little say.
 We are helping to build a different system that values the voice of small farmers, their products, and democracy in trade.
 Learn more here.